Canteen/CanteenLogger/README.md

 #Canteen Logger

 A visual display of logs from within your PHP code.
 Add this to any dynamic PHP page to see a list of all your debug, trace, info, warning, and error statements.
+For documentation of the codebase, please see [Canteen Logger docs](http://canteen.github.io/CanteenLogger/).

 ##Installation